Russian embargo of Ukrainian goods: Public reaction

 On 14 August 2013, short after the beginning of the embargo, civic movement "Vidsich" called in Social Networks for a boycott of Russian goods to respond the embargo of Ukrainian goods.
 This message had massively spread in social networks.
 On 22 August near the Presidential Administration of Ukraine activists held an action during which announced the launch of campaign of boycott of Russian goods.
 Activists launched a massive campaign on the Internet to attract volunteers and activists to work.
 From 24 August they massively distributed leaflets calling for a boycott in dozens of cities in Ukraine.
 Since November activists also begun to distribute leaflets calling for not buying goods in Russian stores and not being served in Russian banks.
 Activists distributing leaflets often faced resistance and attacks from unknown persons, private security or police officers.
 Since the beginning of Euromaidan in November 2013 campaign lost its scope.
-However, activists announced the restoration of campaign in March 2014 after the beginning of "Crimean crisis".
+However, activists announced the restoration of campaign in March 2014 after the beginning of the Russian annexation of Crimea.